Enhanced diffusivity in microscopically reversible active matter: Active propulsion in the macroscopic limit

-Finally, we discuss an important special case of our macroscopic results, which is formally obtained by setting $\DaO = 0$.
-This is equivalent to neglecting both the MR and the fluctuations of $u_{\rm a}(t)$~\eqref{eq:ua_macro}, which then becomes constant, $u_{\rm a}(t)=\vaO$.
-Langevin equations~\eqref{eq:Langevin_exact} with $u_{\rm a}(t)=\vaO$ describe dynamics of the famous Active Brownian Particle (ABP) model~\cite{SCHIMANSKYGEIER:1995, tenHagen/etal:2011, Romanczuk2012}.
-In ABP, the mean particle displacement parallel to the force equals to that of a passive particle: $\langle x(t) \rangle = \mu F t$, as we set $\DaO=0$ in~\eqref{eq:xmean_exact}.
-Also the short-time diffusivity for ABP is given by that of a passive particle since $\Dc=0$ in~\eqref{eq:MSD_smalltime_macro}.
-For the long-time diffusion coefficient, the ABP yields $\mathcal{D}_{\rm ABP} = D + (\vaO)^2/2\Dr$, where both $\Dc/2$ and $(\DaO F/\kB T)^2/32\Dr$ terms are missing as compared to the thermodynamically consistent macroscopic result~\eqref{eq:D_macro}.
+Finally, we discuss an important special case of our macroscopic results, which is formally obtained by setting $\muc = 0$ in~\eqref{eq:ua_macro}.
+This is equivalent to neglecting both the MR and the fluctuations of the macroscopic active velocity~\eqref{eq:ua_macro}, which then becomes constant, $u_{\rm a}(t)=u$.
+Langevin equations~\eqref{eq:Langevin_exact} with $u_{\rm a}(t)=u$ describe dynamics of the standard active Brownian particle (ABP) model \cite{SCHIMANSKYGEIER:1995, tenHagen/etal:2011, Romanczuk2012}.
+In ABP, the mean particle displacement parallel to the force equals to that of a passive particle: $\langle x(t) \rangle = \mu F t$.
+Also the short-time diffusivity for ABP is given by that of a passive particle since $\DcM=0$ in~\eqref{eq:MSD_smalltime_macro}.
+For the long-time diffusion coefficient, the ABP yields $\mathcal{D}_{\rm ABP} = D + u^2/2\Dr$, where both $\DcM/2$ and $(\muc F)^2/32\Dr$ terms are missing as compared to the thermodynamically consistent macroscopic result~\eqref{eq:D_macro}.
 Consequently, if applied to a particle driven by a microscopically reversible active process, the ABP yields smaller mobility and both diffusivities as compared to the corresponding thermodynamically consistent model.
-Notice that the ABP model has recently been used in analysis of enzyme diffusivities~\cite{FENG2019}, where MR and fluctuations of the active velocity can be relevant.
+Table~\ref{tab:1} summarizes our predictions for the particle mobility and the diffusivity enhancement (relative to the case of a passive particle) and compares those to the corresponding results of the standard active Brownian particle model.
+Notice that the standard ABP model has recently been used in analysis of enzyme diffusivities \cite{FENG2019}, where MR and fluctuations of the active velocity can be relevant.

+Figure~\ref{fig:experimental} shows an order of magnitude estimate of the predicted diffusion enhancement $\Delta D=\mathcal{D}_{\rm m}-D$ (magenta curve), calculated according to Eq.~(\ref{eq:D_macro}) as a function of the magnitude $F$ of an external force; black line corresponds to the case of the standard active Brownian model with $\muc = 0$.
+We use $\delta r = 5~\mathrm{nm}$, $k_+ = 10^5~\textrm{s}^{-1}$, and $\Dr = 10^5~\textrm{s}^{-1}$, which is of the same order as the values reported in experimental studies \cite{Jee:2018a, Ah-Young/etal:2018, Jee:2020} for catalytically active urease.